 Use a MAT file.

-ValueType objects, you must resave them to keep
+When you modify value types, you must resave them to keep the changes.

 Map Value Types to Models